MUSC Bulletin | College of Health Professions

 Doctor of Health Administration | Course Descriptions

 DHA-801.
-Seminar on Financial Management.
+Financial Management.
 The focus of this course will be to improve the executive’s ability to use financial information for strategic decision making.
-This will be accomplished through a review of the concepts and methods for financial analysis for health care organizations.
+This will be accomplished through a review of the concepts and methods for financial analysis for healthcare organizations.
 This includes capital investment analysis with an emphasis on valuation, benchmarking, and marginal analysis.
 3 s.h.

 DHA-804.
 Community and Global Health.
 Managed care plans and integrated delivery systems provide services to defined populations.
 Service planning requires that managers must understand the health status and health risks of the service population in order to provide high quality care at the lowest possible cost.
 This course covers demographic measurement, epidemiological methods, outcomes assessment, health promotion, and disease prevention from a managerial perspective.
 3 s.h.